-There was no production activity during the year and hence no steps for conservation ofenergy were required to be taken.
-There are no plans to import any kind of technology forthe project and hence information regarding its absorption is not applicable.
-There was noresearch activities carried out during the year as well as no foreign exchange income oroutgo during the year
+During the period under review several energy conservation initiatives were adoptedand were taken by the Company.
+There are no plans to import any kind of technology for theproject and hence information regarding its absorption is not applicable.
+There was noresearch activities carried out during the year as well as no foreign exchange income oroutgo during the year.

 There were no such material changes occurred subsequent to the close of the financialyear of the Company to which the balance sheet relates and the date of the report whichcan affect the financial position of the Company.

-No such Orders have been passed by the Regulators/Court or Tribunals which can impactthe going concern status and Companys operation in future.
+No order has been passed by the Regulators/Court or Tribunals which can impact thegoing concern status and Company's operation in future.

 Details of Loans Guarantees and Investments if any covered under the provisions ofSection 186 of the Act are given in the notes to the Financial Statements.